Your Business Law Questions Answered by a Knowledgeable Bay Area Legal Team

 - What is the difference between mediation and arbitration?

 Many types of business formations may be appropriate for you, depending on your situation.
 Small business owners who are just starting out may want to form a sole proprietorship — a model that makes no distinction between the actual business and you as an owner.
 If you have one or more partners, you may want to start some form of partnership.
 Larger companies usually form corporations, and licensed lawyers, architects and public accountants typically form limited liability partnerships.
-A business law attorney at Garcia & Gurney, ALC can review your circumstances and advise you as to which entity you should choose.
+A business law attorney at Garcia & Gurney A Law Corporation can review your circumstances and advise you as to which entity you should choose.